 Highly regarded for her passion and focus on Australian women and men who have been affected by breast cancer, she is committed to giving everyone a voice and reducing the disparity of care across the country.

 Kirsten firmly believes that members are at the heart of what we do at BCNA and is dedicated to delivering services and supports that ensure women, men, families, colleagues and friends affected by breast cancer have a place to turn to for information, connection and support.

 Her deep connection to our 120,000 members was recently cemented after spending 18 months travelling around Australia interviewing more than 3,500 women and men about their experience of breast cancer treatment and services to find out where the gaps in service delivery are occurring.
-These findings will make up the State of the Nation report which will be delivered to Federal Parliament in June.
+The findings were outlined in the State of the Nation report, which was delivered to Federal Parliament in June 2018.

-She is also proud of the work she has done to turn the spotlight on important issues such as reconstruction access for women in Cairns and driving changes to the Australian healthcare system including access to drugs through the PBS such as Herceptin and more recently the CDK inhibitors for Australians with metastatic breast cancer.
+She is also proud of the work she has done to turn the spotlight on important issues such as access to breast reconstruction for women in Cairns and driving changes to the Australian healthcare system including access to drugs through the PBS such as the CDK inhibitors for Australians with metastatic breast cancer.

 Born and raised in Western Australia, she lives in Melbourne with her partner and two sons.